AntonioCarlini/docs-to-yaml/INDEX-CSV.md

 * _Original URL_ is the full URL from which the document was obtained
 * _Document date_ is the date the document was published; usually this will be found in the document itself
 * _Part number_ is the part number, if any, associated with the document; usually this will have been created by the original publisher
+* _MD5 Checksum_ is the MD5 checksum of the file, if known, otherwise is blank
 * _Options_ TBD

 ### Section Record